 At Abundant IoT, we help businesses navigate these evolving markets, leveraging insights to optimize energy strategies and enhance sustainability initiatives.
 Together, let’s harness the power of innovation and growth for a brighter, more abundant future.
+Explore the latest trends shaping global energy markets in our comprehensive forecast for 2024 and 2025.

 With the unknown ramifications of what’s going to happen to funding opportunities via ITC credit and 179d credit from the federal IRA (30% tax credit), now is the time to take action!